CleggTom/MiCRM.jl/docs/src/pages/guide.md

     N,M,leakage = 10,10,0.3

     #generate community parameters
-    param = MiCRM.Parameters.random_params(N,M,leakage)
+    param = MiCRM.Parameters.generate_params(N,M,leakage)
 ```

-You can of course define their own function to generate communities, the only requirements being that it returns a `NamedTuple` object with the correct fields (see XXX for more detail).
+You can of course define your own functions to generate communities (see XXX for more detail).

 ## Defining System Dynamics